Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (2) a record of such an impairment; or

-• (3) being regarded as having such an impairment.
+• (3) the state of being regarded as having such an impairment.

 • An impairment does not have to be permanent to rise to the level of a disability.
 Temporary impairments that take significantly longer than normal to heal, long-term impairments, or potentially long-term impairments of indefinite duration may be disabilities if they are severe.

-• (k) “Elected Officials” means the Mille Lacs Band Chief Executive, Secretary-Treasurer, and District Representatives.
+• (n) “Elected officials” means the Mille Lacs Band Chief Executive, Secretary-Treasurer, and District Representatives.

-• (l) “Immediate Family” includes a person’s spouse, a person’s biological or adopted child, a member of a person’s household, and a person’s mother, father, and sister, and brother.
+• (o) “Immediate family” means a spouse, biological or adopted child, a member of a person’s household, and a person’s mother, father, and siblings.

-• (o) “Reservation” means all lands within the exterior boundaries of the Mille Lacs Indian Reservation as established by the Treaty of 1855, 10 Stat.
-1165, all lands held in trust by the United States for the benefit of the Minnesota Chippewa Tribe, the Band or individual members of the Band, which are subject to the jurisdiction of the Band, and all lands owned by the Band which are located within one of the districts designated in 2 MLBS § 11.
+• (t) “Reservation” means all lands within the exterior boundaries of the Mille Lacs Band Reservation as established by the Treaty of 1855, 10 Stat.
+1165, all lands held in trust by the United States for the benefit of the Minnesota Chippewa Tribe, the Band or individual members of the Band, which are subject to the jurisdiction of the Band, and all lands owned by the Band which are located within one (1) of the districts designated in 2 MLBS § 11.

-• (p) “TERO” means the Band’s Tribal Employment Rights Office established by this chapter.
+• (v) “TERO” means the Band’s Tribal Employment Rights Office established by this chapter.

 Historical and Statutory Notes